Fazendaaa/TypeR/README.md

 ## How should it supposed to be?

-A small example of how language it's supposed to be one day:
+A small example of how language it's supposed to be one day.

+**WARNING**: these are just ideas, they may be possible or not.

 ### Functions